cxnturi0n/traffic-analyzer/README.md

 ### Cypher queries
 As you can see from the API Endpoints section, there are many queries that can be done, each with different combinations of parameters.
 Instead of having a separate function for each query combination and ending up with a lot of boilerplate code, I came up with a solution.
 In the backend/src/services/observations.service.js module, I designed a JavaScript function called 'getObservationsQueryWithFilters(params)' which is in charge of dynamically creating a specific Cypher query based on the given parameters.

-For instance, when the user wants to find the least crowded roads in the Anderlecht region during a certain time, using a 5-minute dataset, and limiting the results to 500, it would trigger the browser to perform an HTTP request to this URI: /traffic-analyzer/api/roads/observations?type=least-crowded&region=Anderlecht&tbegin=1565812380&tend=1640463600&granularity=5.
+For instance, when the user wants to find the least crowded roads in the Anderlecht region during a certain time period, using a 5-minute dataset, and limiting the results to 500, it would trigger the browser to perform an HTTP request to this URI: /traffic-analyzer/api/roads/observations?type=least-crowded&region=Anderlecht&tbegin=1565812380&tend=1640463600&granularity=5.
 The function 'getObservationsQueryWithFilters(params)' would then generate this query:
 `
 MATCH (o:ObservationAnderlecht_5min)
 WHERE o.timestamp >= 1565812380 AND o.timestamp < 1640463600 WITH o.road_id AS road_id, SUM(o.num_vehicles) AS sum_vehicles